jrpotter/notebook/notes/arithmetic/radices.md

 %%ANKI
 Basic
 How is the *remainder* of e.g. `158 / 16` managed in decimal to hex conversion?
-Back: Assuming big-endian, as the next most significant bit of our conversion.
+Back: Assuming big-endian, as the next most significant nibble of our conversion.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 Tags: binary::hex
 <!--ID: 1707432641594-->